-Upgrade From a a Computer in the Network
+Upgrade From a Computer in the Network

-re upgrade file may take a few minutes.
+Uploading the firmware upgrade file may take a few minutes.
+Following the upgrade, MP202D will reboot.
 Note that during the upgrade process some services may not be available.

 Browse to locate the file, then press OK to begin the firmware upgrade process.

 Firmware Upgrade File: Browse

-√ ОК X Cancel
+√ок X Cancel